SandraK82/deploy-ns-local-raspi/Readme.md

 __Updates:__

-I forked the current dev-branch of nightscout/cgm-remote-monitor and changed the mongodb compatibility problems.
+~~I forked the current dev-branch of nightscout/cgm-remote-monitor and changed the mongodb compatibility problems.
 Now it runs smoothly with mongodb 2.x on a raspi!
 Maybe the pull request gets accepted soon.
-As soon as I´m notified, I will change the script again to use the current dev-branch again.
+As soon as I´m notified, I will change the script again to use the current dev-branch again.~~
+The patches for mongo2.x compatibility are now merged back into the official deb branch.

 __With help from:__